lcdonaldson/ts-mod_search/README.md

 # Module Search

 ## This is my Typescript App to search the NPM registry for package names.
-This is done with redux, hooks, and a get call from axios.
+This was done with redux, hooks, and a get call from axios.

 ### I created this quick search as a mobile first design, but it can expand responsively to a desktop size as well.